 - Improved Performance and Productivity

 Working remotely means fewer distractions, less office gossip, a lower noise level, and fewer conferences.
 When you consider the absence of commuting, remote employees generally have more leisure time and fewer annoying disruptions of their workflow, which results in higher productivity—a major advantage of working remotely for both individuals and companies.
+You should also consider what must be the best virtual office Manchester has if you need a virtual office there.

 - Better Work-Life Balance